I devote this section to the magical and mysterious items I might encounter in my studies.

 Conjure Hexburst (vector, any →)

 Conjures a Hexburst of the given iota at the location.
-Costs about one Amethyst Dust and is subject to the Transgress Others mishap.
+Costs about half of an Amethyst Dust and is subject to the Transgress Others mishap.

-Hexbursts are edible items created by taking an iota and wrapping media around it, over and over until it gains size.
-When eaten, a Hexburst instantly adds its iota to the consumer's stack.
-I shall find this property considerably useful if I ever want to trade my entity reference.
-Should my stack have an unclosed Introspection, it pushes it into the forming list.
+Hexbursts are an iota wrapped in layers of media around it.
+When I eat one, the inscribed iota is immediately pushed to my Staff's stack.
+I shall find them useful if I ever want to trade my entity reference.
+If my stack has an unclosed Introspection, the iota appears in the forming list.

 Conjure Hextito (vector, list of patterns →)

 Conjures a Hextito of the given Hex at the location.
-Costs about two Amethyst Dust and is subject to the Transgress Others mishap.
+Costs about half of an Amethyst Dust and is subject to the Transgress Others mishap.

-Hextitos are triangular crunchy snacks I can conjure.
-When consumed, the consumer immediately casts its Hex, using their Staff's stack unlike a regular casting device.
-I shall find them useful to make simple actions like raycasts or to give out limited uses of a Hex I have designed.
-If a consumer's stack has an unclosed Introspection, it will not cast, making it quite safe to hand out.
+When I eat a Hextito, I am immediately compelled to cast the inscribed Hex, with my Staff's stack unlike a regular casting device.
+I shall find them useful to quickly cast repeated actions like raycasts or to give out limited uses of a Hex.
+If a stack has an unclosed Introspection, the Hextito will not cast, making it quite safe to hand out.

 I hear rumors of a sorcerer illager that can summon fangs from the ground.
 While I find it hard to believe that villagers can shift media, I have taken inspiration from those myths and created this spell that brings forth spikes from the ground to skewer targets.